rizavelioglu/challenge-aido_RL-IL/duckietown_il/README.md

 ## Description

-This repository contains a baseline implementation of Imiation Learning via Supervised Learning (a.k.a Behavioral Cloning).
+This repository contains a baseline implementation of Imitation Learning via Supervised Learning (a.k.a Behavioral Cloning).

 To achieve our goal to directly estimate a policy for the Lane Following problem, we divided this baseline into three parts:
 Logging, Training, and Evaluation.